 So, what can you do?

 Regularly scan your system and make sure that your phone has not inadvertently downloaded these apps.

-Mobile safety tip 2: be careful with your entertainment applications
+2. Be careful with your entertainment applications

 Hackers look for the largest pool of potential victims, so the most popular apps attract the most malware.

 Lifestyle (27%) and the Music & Audio categories (20%) were the two most targeted by the bad guys, according to Symantec.
 Before you blindly download an app that sounds too good to be true, research it and determine if it may be malware rather than a legitimate solution.

 Security holes emerge over time as the bad guys continuously poke at software and look for potential holes.
 Typically, vendors respond quickly to a known bug, but then the onus falls on the user to keep their device updated.